dnmwood/UofToronto_exercises/README.md

 Write a program that prompts for a file name, then opens that file and reads through the file, and print the contents of the file in upper case.
 Use the file words.txt to produce the output below.

 ```

+Our first exercise for opening & reading .txt files, in order to run a couple functions that do something simple with the data.

+**What I Learned:**

+Today I learned how to read() a file, turning all of the data into one continuous string that can then be passed through a block of code.
+I've also learned quite a bit today about the semantics of opening .txt files and how to search using a for loop.